 Tip: Get there when it first opens at 9am as a line accumulates quickly.
 However, once you’re inside the walls, you won’t feel the crush of people as it’s a sprawling compound of a castle with steep ramparts, hidden nooks and central courtyards that just breathe history.

 The early morning arrival will also translate to optimal photography conditions before the sun is so harsh and directly overhead.

 On our one free afternoon, SVV and I set out wandering and a few of our group tagged along.
 We had no idea where we were going, as often is the case, but had our driver drop us off in Marvila down near the water, so how lucky for us (after asking a few questions, as we do) that we stumbled upon not one but two breweries?
 Lisbon isn’t a beer town—most bars have one kind of beer on the menu and it’s usually Sagres—so to discover that there are actually craft breweries in the city was a bit mind-blowing.
 And not only do craft breweries exist, but they’re damn good, too!

-How convenient, too, that Dois Corvos means two ravens, and SVV’s and my company is Odinn Media (Odin was the son of Thor and had a pair of ravens, Hugin and Munin, who would collect the news of the land for him!).
+How convenient, too, that Dois Corvos means two ravens, and SVV’s and my company is Odinn Media (Odin was the father of Thor and had a pair of ravens, Hugin and Munin, who would collect the news of the land for him!).
 We were destined to like this place.